 Wouter: There is a move from what I would call the traditional linear supply to the circular supply chain.
 So, the EU's remains are also more and more focused on ecology.
 We were aware of climate change and that natural resources are getting more and more scarce.
 And it reflected on the whole supply chain regarding the purchase, production, usage, and waste disposal.
 The throwaway element is getting less of an issue in the sense that its industries are focusing more on reuse.
 And the automotive industry, car manufacturers like Volvo and Audi started using raw materials from a reuse perspective.

 And that's also a completely different dimension to the landscape of the chemical industry.
 On the one hand, there is legislation that is forcing them.
 On the other end, companies are not only looking at the effects of the product but also how they can make sure that their product doesn't end up in landfills or being incinerated.
-And it's public opinion.
-What I can do and need to do as far as household waste, splitting glass paper and the foodstuff and then having the rest because you also get penalized if you have too much waste for landfill or incineration.
-And that's going to be difficult for the chemical industry, and therefore it will have a knock-on effect on their supply chain and the way they will have their logistics filming in the future.
+And it's a public opinion.
+What I can do and need to do as far as household waste, splitting glass, paper, and the food stuff and then having the rest because you also get penalized if you have too much waste for landfill or incineration.
+And that's going to be difficult for the chemical industry, and, therefore, it will have a knock-on effect on their supply chain and the way they will have their logistics filming in the future.
 So, these are a lot of challenges logistics companies face.

 Anton: You said you're working on the big project regarding the control tower.
 Can you explain what it is and what is the main difference between the control tower and the traditional freight and distribution management?

 Wouter: Transportation, not just given the issues already mentioned, is a business margin, and you're not able to make millions of euros by just doing transportation.
 So, you need to have some value-added activities.
-Either you can do that by offering warehouse services with value-added services, like drumming, feeling, and so forth, or you can look for solutions in technology.
+Either you can do that by offering warehouse services with value-added services, like drumming, feeling, and so forth, or you can look for solutions in technology, for instance, a digital freight fulfillment platform.
 And the decision has been made to look at technology.